 A coach is limited to 15 substitutions per set, per NCAA rules.
 Most substitutions occur when a coach substitutes a hitter for a defensive player who just rotated to the front row, and vise versa — if that hitter does not play all six rotations.
 The libero substitutions do not count toward these 15 maximum substitutions.

 Most of the time, the libero is used in the rotation of middle blockers on a team.
 When one middle rotates to the back row, the other middle will enter the match for the libero and be in the front row.
 Here are two examples of these substitutions in action.

 How is a libero used in a match?

-In Penn State’s opening match against Eastern Kentucky last Friday, middle blockers Serena Gray and Tori Gorrell were starters.
+Here is a real-life example from a 2019 Penn State match: Middle blockers Serena Gray and Tori Gorrell were starters.
 Libero Kendall White, who is listed as a defensive specialist, went in for Gorrell before the first serve.
 When Gray served, Gorrell entered for White, since she is the only player that can replace the libero.
 Then White re-entered for Gray on the next rotation, which then made Gray the player who must replace White.